 The Solutions: Aligning Compusearch for Execution

-IntelliVen Founder and CEO, Peter DiGiammarino, worked with the new Compusearch CEO, Reid Jackson, to explore how a new, fresh approach to strategic execution and operating practices could be implemented across the company.
+IntelliVen Founder and Managing Partner, Peter DiGiammarino, worked with the new Compusearch CEO, Reid Jackson, to explore how a new, fresh approach to strategy execution and operating practices could be implemented across the company.

-Together they implemented four initiatives using IntelliVen models, tools, and approaches for best practice operations.
+Together they implemented four initiatives using IntelliVen tools, workstreams, and tutorials for best practice operations.

 1. Effective focus on strategy implementation: the W-W-W and Initiative-to-Action